josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 #### Test `DashboardHeroComponent` stand-alone

-Here's the meat of the spec file setup.
+Here is the meat of the spec file setup.

 <code-example header="app/dashboard/dashboard-hero.component.spec.ts (setup)" path="testing/src/app/dashboard/dashboard-hero.component.spec.ts" region="setup"></code-example>

-Notice how the setup code assigns a test hero \(`expectedHero`\) to the component's `hero` property, emulating the way the `DashboardComponent` would set it using the property binding in its repeater.
+Notice how the setup code assigns a test hero \(`expectedHero`\) to the `hero` property of the component, emulating the way the `DashboardComponent` would set it using the property binding in the associated repeater.

 The following test verifies that the hero name is propagated to the template using a binding.